maxcruzq/SQL_Instagram_Clone_Project/README.md

 # SQL_Instagram_Clone_Project

 ## Overview
-MySQL project that solves real business questions and scenarios, on a clone mimic version of Instagram database.
+MySQL project that solves real business questions and scenarios on a clone mimic version of Instagram database.

 ## Schema
 * users (id, username, created_at)